JoseAnguizola/ac-music/readme.md

 ---

-<sub>*This README is provided to clearly communicate non-commercial intent and separation of code vs. third-party assets.
-It is not legal advice.*</sub>
+<sub>*This README is provided to clearly communicate non-commercial intent and separation of code vs. third-party assets.*</sub>